Is Oak Wood Strong? Here’s The Truth!

 Oak wood is stronger, harder, and denser than Pinewood.
 But Yellow Pine is stronger than Oak wood.
 Sugar Pine and White Pine are weaker and softer than both Red Oak and White Oak.

 Pine is a softwood and Oak wood is a hardwood with a tight grain fiber structure which makes it more stable and more durable than Pine.
-But yellow Pine is exceptional.
+But Yellow Pine is exceptional.

 The compressive strengths of Oakwood and Pine wood are as follows,